- About Us

 View the Tools and Resources section to download the CCSU Snapshot Report, the Logic of Change Model or an example of Capacity Building and Knowledge Exchange and Sharing in the project to learn more.

-The project is based on a socio-ecological model that encourages a multi-component approach with attention to individual behaviours, social cultures and environmental conditions.
-In Phase I and Phase II of the project, eleven post-secondary institutions were actively involved.
-Through consultations, knowledge exchange between campuses, and co-creation of evidence-based resources, the project is designed to facilitate action by campus change agents and a provincial infrastructure of support.
-We are excited to be continuing the project in Phase III with additional funds provided by the Ministry of Health.
+The project was based on a socio-ecological model that encouraged a multi-component approach with attention to individual behaviours, social cultures and environmental conditions.
+In Phase I and Phase II of the project, 11 post-secondary institutions were actively involved.
+Through consultations, knowledge exchange between campuses, and co-creation of evidence-based resources, the project was designed to facilitate action by campus change agents and a provincial infrastructure of support.
+Additional funds were provided by the Ministry of Health to pursue the third and final phase.
 Collectively, changes on campuses across the province will contribute to the goals of the Ten Year Plan to Address Mental Health and Substance Use in British Columbia.

-This collaborative initiative is guided by several working assumptions, including:
+This collaborative initiative was guided by several working assumptions, including:

-Currently there are 11 campuses across B.C. who are involved in the project, which can be viewed on the map below.
+Eleven campuses across B.C. actively participated in the project, which can be viewed on the map below.
 Learn more about how the project involves campuses in images from the CCSU Infographic.

-This project is resourced by a team of six from CMHA and CARBC.
-Each member of this team brings knowledge and experience in the areas of substance use, mental health, health promotion, and learning.
-This team has played an integral role in moving the project forward, providing content and resources, while helping to facilitate capacity development amongst participating campuses.
-There are opportunities for tailored consultation and facilitation processes at the individual campus level and also opportunities for campuses to experience consultation and facilitated processes with each other.
+This project was resourced by a team of six from CMHA and CARBC (now CISUR).
+Each team member brought knowledge and experience in the areas of substance use, mental health, health promotion, and learning.
+This team played an integral role in moving the project forward, providing content and resources, while helping to facilitate capacity development amongst participating campuses.
+There were also opportunities for tailored consultation and facilitation processes at the individual campus level, as well as opportunities for campuses to experience consultation and facilitated processes among one another.

 This guide is the first in a series of discussion papers that offers and applies a potential framework for guiding thought and action on substance use policy.
 Readers are encouraged to carefully consider and discuss the broad theoretical perspective of the frame, and then reflect with colleagues on how that frame might be applied to policies within their own campus community context.Download Tool